 Any Federally regulated financial institution must determine, before making a loan, if the property is in a Special Hazard Flood Area (SFHA).
 If it is, then flood insurance is required by federal law.
 Lenders who underwrite residential and commercial loans in the United States may need flood hazard and contents policies for their financed properties.

 Flood hazard and contents policies protect the lender’s financial interest in a property.
 To this purpose, the policies’ physical damage insurance coverages often are restricted to only the lender’s investment.

 If we haven’t answered all your questions or you’d prefer to talk to someone, please don’t hesitate to give us a call!800-743-3898

 Flood hazard and contents policies are specifically designed to protect a loan’s collateral from the peril of flood.
-Coverage is typically restricted to a lender’s financial interest in a property and risk exposure.

 For help purchasing lender-placed flood insurance, contact an agent at QuieTrack Insurance Services.
 Our agents have helped many lenders across the nation with their lender-placed insurance needs, and we’ll make sure your financial institution gets the coverage that it requires.